primitivefinance/primitive-token-lists/README.md

 At Primitive, we are using token lists to bring order, clarity, and quality to the ever-expanding list of ERC20 tokens supported by the Primitive Protocol and Primitive Interface.
 ## What are Primitive Token Lists?

-Primitive Token Lists are seperated into 3 distict, self-explanatory, catagories.
+Primitive Token Lists are seperated into 3 distinct, self-explanatory, catagories.

 - crypto-assets
   - WBTC